laxmankrishnamurti/JAVA/README.md

 # Project file overview of IntelliJ IDEA.

-When you create a new project in **IntelliJ IDEA**, it automatically generates several configuration files and folders to manage project settings, version control, and environment preferences.
-Let’s break down the purpose of each file and folder in your project structure.
+When we create a new project in **IntelliJ IDEA**, it automatically generates several configuration files and folders to manage project settings, version control, and environment preferences.
+Let’s break down the purpose of each file and folder in our project structure.

 ---